The transition probability Pif(t,w) for an

 The total transition probability can now be found by integrating the transition probability induced by the radiation in each frequency interval.

-If I(w) varies little in the interval and then we may evaluate at w=wfi and treat it as a constant.
-We then obtain
+If I(w) varies little in the interval and

-The transition probability per unit time is given by The transition probability per unit time is proportional to the intensity of the radiation for induced transitions.
+The transition probability per unit time is given by The transition probability per unit time

 We can calculate induced transition probabilities using time-dependent perturbation theory, but as long as we treat the electromagnetic field classically, we cannot calculate the probability for spontaneous emission of a photon this way.